swup/docs/docs/plugins/custom-payload-plugin.md

 repo_link: /custom-payload-plugin
 ---

 # Custom Payload Plugin

+This is a plugin for [swup](https://swup.js.org/) - complete, flexible, extensible and easy to use page transition library for your web.

 The plugin adds support for sending a custom payload format from server, to reduce the size of payload data.
 An example of such payload can be a JSON with page title and swup containers only.
 This custom payload can be sent from server based on the `X-Requested-With` header which swup sets to value `swup`.

-## Installation
+## Instalation

 This plugin can be installed with npm